OcampMaria/Schedule-Work-Calendar/README.md

 # Schedule-Work-Calendar: Daily View

 <p>
-The styling of the work scheduler was already included in the application's code.
+The styling of the work scheduler daily agenda was already included in the application's code.
 The application was not functional, and there was not an existing Html code.
-[Moment.js](https://momentjs.com/) library was used to work with dates and times.
-The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
-The calendar application which allows a user to save events for each hour of the day.
+The application runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+The calendar application allows a user to save events for each hour of the day in the local storage which allows to maintain the information on the application even after web page reload.

 </p>